pranavhippargi/Hackathon2018/readme.md

-Welcome to Infarmation.
+Welcome to CropCast.
 This is a Microsoft Echo Bot Implementation to help farmers gather information using SMS.

 Discover global crop prices and local weather forecasts.
 Try following options.
-Price: 'Crop' Weather: 'City'
+Price: <Crop_Name>
+OR
+Weather:<City_Name>